eddientim/starling-bank-integration-backend/README.md

 - `mvn test`

 ### Endpoint to invoke
-I opted to handle the `within a given week` feature by adding the `dateTimeFrom` and `dateTimeTo` query parameters as a part of the url.
 The `accountUid` can be found in the sandbox account user response.

 ``http://localhost:8080/round-up/account/{accountUid}?dateTimeFrom={dateTimeFrom}&dateTimeTo={dateTimeTo}``